-VS1 clarity diamonds contain slight inclusions that are difficult to find using 10x magnification.
-By definition, the term VS-1 is an abbreviation for Very Slightly Included in the first degree.
+VS1 clarity diamonds contain slight inclusions that are barely visible using 10x magnification.
+In that case, a VS1 diamond clarity looks eye-clean in the face-up position.
+The term VS-1 is an abbreviation for Very Slightly Included in the first degree.

 In that case, it is the highest of two spectrums of inclusion within the VS-clarity range.
 Conversely, a higher clarity grade does not necessarily mean the diamond will look and perform better.